SecUSo/privacy-friendly-minesweeper/README.md

 ## License

 Privacy Friendly Minesweeper is licensed under the GPLv3.
-Copyright (C) 2016-2018  Karola Marky, Christopher Beckmann, Max Dreger and Benedikt Schulz
+Copyright (C) 2016-2018  Karola Marky, Christopher Beckmann, Max Dreger and Benedikt Schulz.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by